Group fairness in dynamic refugee assignment: Model

 Our goal is \emph{not} to impose a definition of group fairness; rather, it is to provide flexible and expansive frameworks that allow policy makers to specify the group fairness desiderata they wish to attain.
-With this in mind, our framework allows external policy makers to specify a \emph{minimum requirement} for every group and every realization of the dynamic refugee assignment problem.
-Formally, the policy maker selects a fairness rule $\frule$ which provides a mapping $O_{g,\frule}: \Omega \to [0,1]$ for each group $g \in \mathcal{G}$, where the quantity $O_{g,\frule}(\boldsymbol{\omega})$ represents the minimum requirement on the average employment score of members of group $g$.
-Of course, not all requirements are achievable even when one is granted the benefit of hindsight.
-Hence, our framework necessitates that the provided requirements satisfy a notion of ex-post feasibility for a fractional version of the assignment problem. \begin{definition} A fairness rule $\mathcal{F}$ is \emph{ex-post feasible} if, for every sample path $\boldsymbol{\omega} \in \Omega$, there exist fractional ex-post decisions $\tilde{z}_{t,j}(\boldsymbol{\omega}) \in [0,1]$ for each case $t\in[T]$ and location $j \in \Sloc$ such that
+With this in mind, our framework allows external policy makers to specify a \emph{minimum requirement} on the average employment probability for every group and every realization of the dynamic refugee assignment problem.
+Formally, the policy maker selects a fairness rule $\frule$ which provides a mapping $O_{g,\frule}: \Theta^T \to [0,1]$ for each group $g \in \mathcal{G}$, where the quantity $O_{g,\frule}(\boldsymbol{\omega})$ represents the minimum requirement on the average employment probability of members of group $g$.
+Though we define fairness rules as arbitrary mappings from the set of possible realizations to minimum requirements, Section~\ref{ssec:fairness_rule_examples} provides three concrete examples.
+These illustrate how common fairness notions can be succinctly specified as fairness rules.
+Furthermore, Section~\ref{ssec:criteria} describes the properties of fairness rules that allow for algorithms with strong algorithmic guarantees.

-Note that the constraints imply that $O_{g,\mathcal{F}}(\bomega)=0$ for an empty group $g$, which we assume throughout. \end{definition}

-As long as the specified fairness rule $\mathcal{F}$ satisfies ex-post feasibility, our algorithms will achieve favorable group performance guarantees despite not having the benefit of hindsight; see Sections~\ref{sec:bp} and \ref{sec:cons}.
-Of course, for this group fairness framework to be meaningful, it needs to capture existing fairness notions as special cases.
-To demonstrate the versatility of our framework, we provide three examples of ex-post feasible fairness rules.
-We note that for the first two examples to fulfill ex-post feasibility, it is necessary that Definition~\ref{def:fairness_feasible} allows for fractional assignments $\tilde{\mathbf{z}}$.